People often wonder if a fetus can hear while in the womb. Many expectant parents will speak to or play music for a developing fetus.

 As the auditory system and the brain continue to develop, this range increases.
 By late pregnancy, the fetus can hear voices and distinguish between them.

 Many people wonder whether it is safe to attend a loud concert or work in a noisy job while pregnant.
-While occasionally hearing loud sounds is unlikely to be harmful, research has found that prolonged exposure to loud noises may contribute to hearing loss in the baby.
+While occasionally hearing loud sounds is unlikely to be harmful,

 Examples of noisy jobs include those that involve people working in close proximity to: